MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-menusuite-functionality.md

 [!INCLUDE[d365fin_dev_blog](includes/d365fin_dev_blog.md)]

 # Adding Pages and Reports to Tell me

-When you have added a page or a report in your extension, you most likely want it to be discoverable to the user.
-AL provides navigational support for pages and reports in the client.
-You enable a page or report to be available through **Tell me** in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] by setting the **UsageCategory** property in code.
+The [!INCLUDE[prodshort](includes/prodshort.md)] client includes the **Tell me** feature that lets users find objects and help by entering a search terms.
+When you have added a page or a report in your extension, you most likely want it to be discoverable to users in **Tell me**.
+In AL, you make a page or report searchable from **Tell me** by setting the [UsageCategory property](properties/devenv-usagecategory-property.md) in code.
 The **UsageCategory** setting will make the page or report searchable, and the value chosen for the setting will further sub categorize the item.

 ![TellMe](../media/tellme.jpg)

+**Tell me** finds pages and reports by searching the captions that are specified on page and report objects by the [CaptionML property](properties/devenv-caption-property.md).

-## Working with Tell me
+## Working with the UsageCategory property

 When you create a [Page](devenv-page-object.md) or a [Report](devenv-report-object.md), you add the [UsageCategory Property](properties/devenv-usagecategory-property.md).
 If the **UsageCategory** is set to **None**, or if you do not specify **UsageCategory**, the page or report will not show up when you search in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].

 ## UsageCategory property values